Over or Under Watering? The Essential Guide To Watering Your Houseplants

 2. AVOID WATERING LEAVES

 Sometimes, when leaves are splashed with water too often, they can develop mold, so try to avoid getting leaves wet when you water.
-Water from the base of the plant, or if you’re using a Wally Eco, water directly into the reservoir channel at the back of the planter, behind the perforated divider.
+Water from the base of the plant, or if you’re using a Wally Eco, water directly into the watering channel at the back of the planter, behind the perforated divider.
 Check out our detailed watering tips for the Wally Eco for more information!

 3. WATER DURING DAYLIGHT HOURS

 Try to water when the sun is out so that moisture can evaporate more easily.
 If you water at night, the soil will remain moist for too long and can encourage rot and fungus to occur.

 Drainage is key when considering how to avoid overwatering.
 If your planter can’t drain excess moisture, the moisture will be trapped in the soil and lead to root decay and all sorts of problems.

 - Drainage in the Wally Eco is achieved by the design of the perforated panels.
 The holes in the front of the planter and in the divider in the back help aerate the soil, allowing excess moisture to evaporate naturally.
 However, this doesn’t mean that overwatering can’t occur.
 For outdoor applications in rainy areas, we recommend drilling a single small hole no larger than 3/8” in the bottom of the planter basket to drain out excess water.